grasmash/composer-scaffold/README.md

 # composer-scaffold

-Composer plugin for placing scaffold files (like `index.php`, `update.php`, …) from the `drupal/core` project into their desired location inside the web root.
+This project provides a composer plugin for placing scaffold files (like `index.php`, `update.php`, …) from the `drupal/core` project into their desired location inside the web root.
 Only individual files may be scaffolded with this plugin.

+The purpose of scaffolding files is to allow Drupal sites to be fully managed by Composer, and still allow individual asset files to be placed in arbitrary locations.
+The goal of doing this is to enable a propperly-configured Drupal site to produce a file layout that exactly matches the file layout of a Drupal 8.7.x and earlier tarball distribution.
+Other file layouts will also be possible; for example, a project layout very similar to the current [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-scaffold) template will also be provided.
+When one of these projects is used, the user should be able to use `composer require` and `composer update` on a Drupal site immediately after untarring the downloaded archive.

+Note that the dependencies of a Drupal site are only able to scaffold files if explicitly granted that right in the top-level composer.json file.
+See [allowed packages](#allowed-packages), below.

 ## Usage